Update 3 Mar 2022: The Sudio Ett is replaced with the latest flagship, the Sudio E2. Visit here for the full review of the Sudio E2.

 The Sudio Ett enables ambient sound during a call, which I thought is really helpful.
 The call quality is slightly better than the Sudio Fem.
 The right earbud appears to be adamant as the primary mic, but when I docked it in the case, the left earbud took over.
 Yet when I removed the right earbud, it switches back.
 In most other earbuds I reviewed, the mic usually remain with the last connected earbud.
 During the switchover, there is a short disruption of audio.

 The mic quality is actually clear and loud if placed right in front of the mouth.
 I thought it might be a good idea to remove the right earbud and talk onto it while using the left earbud to listen.
 This goes to show that these mics are generally of good quality but due to the placement – next to the ears – it is practically impossible to ensure the caller hears you as clearly as using a smartphone or the traditional wired earpiece.

 Sonically-speaking, the Sudio Ett is one of the least impressive among the Sudio series.
 Technologically-wise, it is the most feature-packed.
 From a design standpoint, they are the most elegant.
 Given the track record, Sudio will continue to develop and improve their products, and I look forward to recommending them when they are launched.

-Retailed at S$239, the Sudio Ett can be a good match for listeners who prefer a more mellow audio response with useful noise cancellation feature to kill the ambient sound and respectable mic performance.
-With a 15% discount, you can take one home at just S$203.15 when you purchase from Sudio Singapore website.
-A free quality tote bag awaits you, till July or while stocks last!
+Retail at S$199, the Sudio Ett can be a good match for listeners who prefer a more mellow audio response with useful noise cancellation feature to kill the ambient sound and respectable mic performance.
+Enjoy 15% discount when you purchase from Sudio Singapore website.